dave-theunsub/clamtk-kde/README.md

 There are deb and rpm packages to install this plugin:

-#### On Debian based systems (Ubuntu, etc)
+#### On Ubuntu systems

-`sudo apt install clamtk-kde`

-or, if you've already downloaded it:

-`sudo dpkg -i clamtk-kde_0.19-1_all.deb`
+`sudo dpkg -i clamtk-kde_0.20-1_all.deb`

 #### On CentOS systems

-`yum install clamtk-kde-0.19-1.fc35.noarch.rpm`
+`yum install clamtk-kde-0.20-1.el9.noarch.rpm`

+or

+`dnf install clamtk-kde-0.20-1.el9.noarch.rpm`

 #### On Fedora systems

-`dnf install clamtk-kde-0.19-1.fc35.noarch.rpm`
+`dnf install clamtk-kde-0.20-1.fc39.noarch.rpm`

 ### Manual installation

 To manually install it:

 Ensure ClamTk is installed.
-You'll need version 5.00 or newer, but you should run at least the 6.xx series by now.
+You will need to have root privileges for this step.
+Youwill need version 5.00 or newer, but you should use the 6.xx series by now.

 Copy the clamtk-kde.desktop file to the services folder.
 For example:
 For KDE 4:
 `cp clamtk-kde.desktop /usr/share/kde4/services/`
 For KDE 5:
 `cp clamtk-kde.desktop /usr/share/kservices5/ServiceMenus/`
-You will need to have root privileges for that step.

 DEPENDENCIES
 ------------

 clamtk >= 5.00 (but you should be using >= 6.00)
-(KDE4) kde-filesystem or (KDE5) kf5-filesystem
+(KDE 4) kde-filesystem or (KDE 5) kf5-filesystem

 LINKS
 -----